-Remember, your bank will have an appraisal and want to ensure you’re paying fair market value for the home.
-If you’ve paid substantially more than market value (not list price), than you may be required to have a larger downpayment.
+Remember, your bank will have an home appraisal and want to ensure you’re paying fair market value for the home.
+If you’ve paid substantially more than market value (not list price), your lender may require a larger downpayment.

-In years past, having an offer accepted that was conditional on financing and inspection was completely reasonable.
+In years past, having a seller accept an offer that was conditional on financing and inspection was completely reasonable.
 And that market may come back.
 But while we’re in a sellers market, having conditions in an offer puts you at the bottom of the pile, regardless of what your price is.

-However, let’s assume you’ve sorted out your finances prior to putting in an offer.
+However, as first time home buyers, let’s assume you’ve sorted out your finances prior to putting in an offer.
 If you want a home inspection, there may be an option of doing a pre-offer home inspection.
 As in, you do the inspection before your offer goes in.
 The upside is that you still get a home inspection and you know about any issues the home may have.
 As well, your offer now doesn’t need this condition, so you’re very competitive!

 The only real downside is that you’ve spent $500 on a home inspection with no guarantee that you’re actually getting the house.

 When we bought our first condo in 2007 in Toronto, it was a 690sf tiny space.
 Why?
-Because when we bought it in 2005, it was pre-construction.
+Because when we bought it in 2005, it was pre-construction and we had no idea how big 690 sf was.
 However, what we didn’t consider was future needs.
 Beth got pregnant in late 2005 and by the time we moved into the property in summer 2007, we had a 1 year old!
 We then had to sell that property and consider our current and future needs: we planned to have more children.